7-8 minutes reading time. Article Updated: 8th Feb 2022.

 Issue 2 – Established Practices in Different Genres.

-Different genres of voiceover work have evolved over time from different industries.
-This means that sometimes there are different charging structures which can be confusing.
+There are many different genres of voiceover work which have evolved over time from different industries.
+This means that voiceover rates can differ in both the amount that is charge and the mechanism that arrives at the figure.
+This can be quite confusing.

 Basic Studio Fee (B.S.F.)

-For most UK voice over artists, the starting point is something called a B.S.F.
+I’m a British voiceover artist, and for most of us based in the UK, the starting point is something called a B.S.F.
 (Basic Studio Fee).
 This is a charge per studio hour for the voice over artist’s services.
 So not a fee for the studio hire, but a fee for the artist’s time in-studio.
 Where a B.S.F. is charged, an additional usage fee is normally agreed as a percentage of one hour’s B.S.F.
 In 2021, a typical Voiceover B.S.F. in the UK is around £250 – £300.

 Alternative Ways To Price.

-Local radio commercial rates tend to be a set fee based on an Equity agreement specifically for that sector.
+Equity have collective agreements with the two largest UK radio groups (Global and Bauer).
+This means there is a rate-card for all commercials produced by these groups.
+As a British voice over, I work to this rate-card.
 This agreement only covers commercials made in house by the radio stations or their appointed producers.
 This is based on a per voice, per station basis.
 So you get a fee for one station, but 4 fees if it airs on 4 stations.
+The fee can vary depending on station size.
 If you perform 2 characters in one commercial, you would be paid 2 fees etc.

 Minimum Studio Fee.